Tūmau Waka Rererangi

 - have a certain standard of eyesight to carry out emergency procedures without glasses.

 - 0800 863 693 - www.serviceiq.org.nz

 What are the chances of getting a job?

-Speaking a second language will increase your chances of getting a job as a flight attendant.
+Being able to speak more than one language increases your chances of getting a job as a flight attendant.

-Most flight attendants work for Air New Zealand.
-There are also opportunities with other international airlines, or regional and corporate carriers.
+Flight attendants may also work for other international airlines, or regional and corporate carriers.
 These include:

-- E, Holley, Air New Zealand human resources, Careers New Zealand interview, September 2014.
+- Holley, E, Air New Zealand, human resources, Careers New Zealand interview, May 2016.